kschu91/puppet-gogs/README.md

 ### What gogs affects

-Gogs will be installed in `/opt/gogs` by default and a service will be installed with an init script (by default the service is called `gogs`).
+* Gogs will be installed in `/opt/gogs` by default.
+* A service will be installed with an init script (by default the service is called `gogs`).
+* By default a user and the correspendig group will be created (can be turned off).

 Beside from that nothing else is affected on your system.